ct-hub/Image-fusion-GAN/README.md

 It was also tested on two different versions of Tensorflow:
   * Tensorflow 2.4.0 (tested with no GPU support).
   * Tensorflow 2.3.0 (tested with single GPU support).

+A sepparate requirements.txt file is provided.
+Each one reflects the dependencies used for the program on the GPU and non-GPU environments.

 **Note:** For the h5 files to download correctly, it is necessary to have Git LFS installed.